 So we conduct industry-wide surveys on the state of leadership in the nonprofit sector.

 Charities are getting hit hard from outside pressures but this is just the prelude to the leadership issues we’ll start seeing coming from within organizations.

 - Every day, 10,000 Baby Boomers are reaching retirement age, necessitating new leaders to take their place.

 - 67% of nonprofit CEOs report not planning on being in their position in five years.

 - Researchers estimate the nonprofit sector will need 80,000 senior and management leaders each year

 - CEOs are coming to nonprofit positions without all the experiences needed to successfully run their organization.
 They’re especially caught off guard by the need to fundraise.

-- Board members are increasingly micromanaging the executive directors they hire.
-There are even increasingly alarming reports of boards bullying nonprofit CEOs.
+- Board members are increasingly micromanaging the executive directors they hire,

 While nonprofits are needed now more than ever, these trends indicate we’re in for quite a ride.
 Some might even call it a “perfect storm.”